Will4950/Talos-Lab/README.md

 ### ⚠️ Longhorn Dedicated Disk

-Each worker **must** have a second, blank disk:
+Each **storage worker** (workers not on `excludeHosts`) **must** have a second, blank disk:

 - Mounted at `/var/mnt/longhorn` via Talos `UserVolumeConfig`
 - Auto-created if `provisionVMs: true` and `dedicatedDisk.enabled: true`
-- Manual VMs: add a 100GB+ blank disk to each worker before deploying Longhorn
+- Manual VMs: add a 100GB+ blank disk to each storage worker before deploying Longhorn
+- Workers on excluded hosts get no data disk and host no replicas (but still run workloads)

 **Symptom**: Longhorn nodes stuck in "Scheduling Disabled" state.